mackenzie1/mackenzie1.github.io/classifierMDfile.md

 ## Soccer Classification

 This project explores a data set containing information about the results of soccer games.
 The data set contains 380 rows and 23 columns.
+### Overview
+Here i will explain basically the whole thing in words anyone can understand

+### Table of contents
 ```python
 from datascience import *
 import numpy as np